-Hello and Welcome to Weekend Writing Warriors, the blog hop where writers from a wide variety of genres share excerpts from their work in ten sentences or less (although how someone can ever come in at less is beyond me!)
+Hello and welcome to Weekend Writing Warriors, the blog hop where writers from a wide variety of genres share from their work in excerpts of ten sentences or less.
+I’m sharing from my current work in progress, a reimagined fairy tale with the working title of Snow.
+Yup, you guessed it.
+It’s inspired by the story of Snow White.

 Blurb-in-progress for Snow, a reimagined fairy tale:

 Weekend Writing Warriors is a blog hop where writers from a wide variety of genres share from their work in excerpts of ten sentences or less.
 Click the link to check out the other writers participating today.
-It’s a great way to discover your next favorite book!
+It’s a great way to discover your next favorite book.